 2. All Souls Prize Fellowship Exam

 Oxford University’s All Souls College seeks to elect Prize Fellows every year.
-The collage selects only two from the field of fifty or more candidates.
+The college selects only two from the field of fifty or more candidates.
 And what you get once you pass the exam?
-You become a full-time, salaried Oxford Fellow, in-college catering, free on-campus accommodation and plenty of other perks.
-The Fellowship lasts for 7 years and it cannot be renewed.
+You become a full-time, salaried Oxford Fellow, which lasts for 7 years (cannot be renewed).

-Until 2010, the students were required to write a long essay about one word given in paper, for example Hope, Miracles, Novelty.
-The exam has four papers, three hours each.
-One needs to have factual knowledge as well as imaginative mind to clear the exam.
+Until 2010, students were required to write a long essay about one word given in the paper, for example, Hope, Miracles, Novelty.
+Now, the exam has four papers, three hours each.
+One needs to have factual knowledge as well as an imaginative mind to clear the exam.

 The Chartered Accountancy Exam is conducted in India, designed to combine theoretical study with practical training.
 A candidate can apply for membership after passing all three levels of examinations conducted by Institute of Chartered Accountants of India and completing three years of practical training.

-The first level is Common Proficiency Test that covers four basic subjects – Mercantile laws, fundamentals of Accounting, Economics and Quantitative aptitude.
-The second level is Integrated Professional Competence Course that contains seven subjects, split into groups of four and three.
-The last level is CA final examination where all blood, sweat and tears merge during the last six months.
+The first level is a Common Proficiency Test that covers four basic subjects – Mercantile laws, fundamentals of Accounting, Economics, and Quantitative aptitude.
+The second level is the Integrated Professional Competence Course that contains seven subjects, split into groups of four and three.
+The last level is the CA final examination where all blood, sweat, and tears merge during the last six months.
 This phase has 2 groups of four subjects, which includes financial reporting, advanced management accounting, information systems control, direct and indirect tax laws.